WaterCoFire/opengl-demo/README.md

-# opengl-demo
+# graphics-lab-1

 Used for DI41008 - Graphics module self-learning purpose. **WARNING: DIICSU holds copyright on certain code.
 Use responsibly.**

-This project is based on example code provided and modified for macOS (Apple Silicon) and Windows 11 compatibility.
+This project is based on example code provided in Lab 1 and modified for macOS (Apple Silicon) and Windows 11 compatibility.
 I personally use CLion because I think Visual Studio sucks lmao

 Some noteworthy points in CMake file: